-Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received a precipitation total of 4.3 inches for the month of June, which is 1.3 inches above normal.
-The map below shows that June precipitation was greater than 10% above normal across most of the Potomac basin.
-The 12-month cumulative basin precipitation is now 0.9 inches above normal (see graph).
+August has been dry throughout the Potomac Basin.
+Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received a precipitation total of 2.4 inches for the month of August, which is 1.4 inches below normal.
+For most of the basin, August precipitation was 10 to 75% below normal.
+The 12-month cumulative basin averaged precipitation is now 2.5 inches above normal (see graph).